eclipse-tractusx/bpdm/bpdm-system-tester/README.md

 so a run against a deployed environment has to ask for it.
 The upload is described in [upload the test execution](../docs/maintainer/e2e-testing.md#3-upload-the-test-execution).

-To run only the fast round-trip smoke scenarios (as the daily CI does), filter by tag:
+To run only the fast round-trip smoke scenarios (as CI does on a pull request; its nightly run takes the whole suite), filter by tag:
 ```bash
 java -jar bpdm-system-tester/target/bpdm-system-tester.jar --tags @Smoke
 ```